The Odd Angry Shot

-The Odd Angry Shot is an 1979 Australian war comedy film written, directed and produced by Tom Jeffrey (with Sue Millikin).
-It is based on the book of the same title by William Nagel, and follows the experiences of Australian soldiers during the Vietnam War.
+The Odd Angry Shot is a 1979 Australian war film written, directed and produced by Tom Jeffrey (with Sue Millikin).
+It is based on the book of the same title by William Nagle, and follows the experiences of Australian soldiers during the Vietnam War.
 The movie, which was shot on location in New South Wales and Canungra, Queensland, traces the tour of duty of an Australian Special Air Service Regiment reconnaissance team from their departure to their return home to Australia.
 It avoids much of the political comment on Australia’s involvement in Vietnam, unlike Hollywood films which tend to explore the rights and wrongs of the Vietnam War.